OpenRailAssociation/osrd-website/content/docs/guides/contribute/contribute-code/frontend-conventions.en.md

 Once the last component is unmounted, the data is removed from the cache after 60 seconds (default value).

+### Translation

+Application translation is performed on [Transifex](https://explore.transifex.com/osrd/osrd/).
+The default language is French.
+If you add a new translation key, it can be added directly to the code, in all available languages.
+Please note that if you need to correct a translation, we recommend that you use Transifex, to avoid any conflict.

 ## Rules and important elements

 #### No component should be responsible for updating the data it uses